backend-development/backend-development-textbook/source/ruby_commandline.md

 and ends with the identifier EOM (that i chose!) but only if it's alone on a line all by itself:
 EOM
-s = %Q§with %Q you can chose any character als string delimiters§ s = %Q{
+s = %Q|with %Q you can chose any character als string delimiters|
+s = %Q{
   with %Q you can chose any character als string delimiters. opening brackets go with closing brackets.